localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 ---
 title: Building LocalStack with LocalStack
-description: We are increasingly building various parts of the LocalStack Web Application using our core cloud emulator, leveraging various features for local multi-cloud development.
+description: We are increasingly building various parts of the LocalStack Web Application using our core cloud emulator, leveraging numerous features for local cloud development.
 In this blog, we share how we are dogfooding our own software to promote faster feature development and reduce inefficient testing loops.
-lead: We are increasingly building various parts of the LocalStack Web Application using our core cloud emulator, leveraging various features for local multi-cloud development.
+lead: We are increasingly building various parts of the LocalStack Web Application using our core cloud emulator, leveraging numerous features for local cloud development.
 In this blog, we share how we are dogfooding our own software to promote faster feature development and reduce inefficient testing loops.
 date: 2024-03-19T9:21:02+05:30
 lastmod: 2024-03-19T9:21:02+05:30
 images: []